Filter by:

 February 13, 1806 - Whitehouse, Joseph

-• at the fort were employed making of Moccasins & mending their Cloathing &ca.
+• the Men at the fort were employed making of Moccasins & mending their Cloathing &ca.

 • February 13, 1806